Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 ## 📌 Business Problem

 Employee attrition significantly increases hiring, onboarding, and productivity costs.
-Research indicates replacing an employee can cost up to **20% of their annual salary**, with even higher impact for senior roles.
+Research indicates replacing an employee can cost up to **20-150%% of their annual salary**, with even higher impact for senior roles.

 HR teams often lack visibility into:
-- High-risk employee segments
+- Proactive monitoring of High-risk employee segments
-- Key drivers of attrition
+- Key drivers of attrition for department/team/employee level
-- Financial exposure by department
+- Financial risk by department - (In highly specialised roles loosing even a single employee can cost significant amount as they take away knowledge, productivity and recruiters need 3-4 months to fill the role)

-This project builds a **production-ready, end-to-end ML pipeline** to predict attrition risk, quantify financial impact, and recommend targeted retention strategies.
+This project builds a **production-ready, end-to-end ML pipeline** to predict attrition risk by Department/Job Role, key drivers across employee cohorts, quantify financial impact, and recommend targeted retention strategies (low cost and high impact) using 30-60-90 days playbook.
+It demonstrates how we measure impact of retention strategies using A/B Testing by creating matched cohort groups to isolate the actual impact of change.

 ---